 At Bert McDowell Injury Law, we are well versed in Connecticut trucking accidents.
 In fact, years ago, Attorney Bert McDowell represented trucking companies in a multitude of highway accidents.
-There are very few Connecticut truck accident attorneys who have experience in representing trucking companies.
-Due to Attorney McDowell’s unique experience, we implement a very aggressive investigative approach with all Connecticut truck accident cases.
+There are very few Connecticut truck accident attorneys who have experience in representing the other side.
+Due to Attorney McDowell’s unique experience, we implement a very aggressive investigative approach with all truck accident cases.
 If you or a loved one has been injured in a trucking accident, Bring on Bert!

 When a tractor-trailer is involved in a highway accident, it is common for the trucking company’s insurance provider to dispatch their own investigator to the scene.
 Immediately after the accident, the trucking company is taking steps to defeat your case.
 There are a number of strategies that we implement in fighting for you in your Connecticut trucking accident.
 These strategies are critical in proving your case.

 1. Send letters/notices to the truck company, its driver, and the owner of the trailer in order to preserve all evidence.

 2. Obtain photographs of the scene.

 3. Retain an accident reconstructionist for your Connecticut trucking accident: An accident reconstructionist is specially trained and qualified in scientifically recreating the accident scene to determine the events leading up to the collision.
 Usually, these experts have an engineering and/or science background.

 4. Obtain the driver’s qualification file: Every trucking company must maintain a driver’s qualification file per the Federal Motor Carrier Safety Administration.
 The file includes the driver’s employment history, medical certifications, personnel records, quarterly/annual reviews, vehicle maintenance records, driving records, certifications, drug/alcohol tests.